Native vs Indigenous?

 How can you become part of the solution?

-• When dug out dispose the plants appropriately & avoid giving them away (nature strip plant /buy-swap-sell offerings) etc• If you really want to retain Agapanthus plants in your garden you can also cut off the flower head after it has finished flowering.
+- When dug out dispose the plants appropriately & avoid giving them away (nature strip buy-swap-sell offerings).
+If you really want to retain Agapanthus in your garden, you can also cut off the flower head after it has finished flowering.
 This prevents the seeds from forming and having an opportunity to disperse.
 Take care to dispose of the flower heads appropriately.
-This strategy will at least help to confine the plant to the garden
+This strategy will at least help to confine the plant to your garden

 These stunning indigenous plants will grow superbly in our region and have characteristics that are familiar to the Agapanthus but with significantly more environmental benefits.
 They have strappy leaves like the Agapanthus with blue to violet flowers that bees & nectar birds enjoy.
 They bloom from October until December/January.
 They also grow well under established trees if you are looking for understorey are great border plants & help to support our birds who can eat the berries that form after flowering.